collective-soundworks/soundworks/README.md

       }
   }

-    // no player index / seat available client.receive('checkin:unavailable, () => {
+    // no player index available
+    client.receive('checkin:unavailable, () => {
       this.setCenteredViewContent("Sorry, we cannot accept more players at the moment, please try again later.");
     });